technomancy/bussard/manual.md

 computer, you can initiate a login session using your ship's communication system.
-This will allow you to access any of the station's services, including refueling, cargo transactions, purchasing upgrades, downloading new libraries, and communicating with others on board the station.
+This will allow you to access any of the station's services, including refueling, cargo transactions, purchasing upgrades, downloading new libraries, renting cargo storage, and communicating with others on board the station.

-Sessions are initiated using the `ship.comm.login` function, which takes the `ship`, a target station or planet, a username, and a password.
-Once you are logged in, output from commands run on the remote server will be shown in your HUD's REPL, but sending input must be done using the `ship.comm.send_input` function.
-Please see the API reference below for details.

-Your init file comes preconfigured with a few helper functions for your convenience; in particular `login` allows direct logins taking only the username and password (defaulting to `"guest"` and `""` if omitted) and the `send` function will send input to the currently-selected target if a login session is active.
+Sessions are initiated using the `ship.actions.login` function, which will log you into the currently-targeted planet or station with the provided username and password if you are within communications range.

-Most stations allow limited access via a `guest` account with an empty password.
-Once you are logged in as a guest, you will have the option to purchase an account on that station or planet's computer system, which will grant you access to the rest of the services.
+Most stations allow limited access via a `guest` account with an empty password, which is the default if no username and password are provided.
+Files on guest accounts are wiped upon logout.
+Once you are logged in as a guest, you will have the option to purchase an account on that station or planet's computer system, which will grant you access to the rest of the services as well as persistent file storage.
 Please note that attempting to access accounts of others is strictly forbidden by interstellar law.

+Services offered on stations vary by locale, but most stations at least offer to buy and sell cargo.
+The `cargo` executable takes `list`, `buy`, and `sell` subcommands; see its online help for usage details.

 TODO: copying files to/from your ship